New cluster propels Research Centre’s electron microscopy research into World league

-The cluster is built using a Fujitsu high-performance cluster with Mellanox InfiniBand and DataDirect Networks storage systems.
-There is a 2.6x performance increase over the new cluster’s predecessor built in 2011.
-It has 1,728 cores of processing power, up from 912, with 16GB 1866MHz memory per core compared to a maximum of 8GB per core on the older cluster.
+The new cluster’s use of Intel Ivy Bridge CPUs provides a 2.6x performance increase over its predecessor built in 2011.
+It boasts 1,728 cores of processing power, up from 912, with 16GB 1866MHz memory per core compared to a maximum of 8GB per core on the older cluster.

-The new cluster is working alongside a second production cluster.
-Both clusters share a common Mellanox FDR InfiniBand network that links the compute nodes to a DDN GRIDScaler SFA12K storage system whose controllers can read block data at 20GB/s.
-This speed is essential for keeping the cluster at maximum usage and consistently fed with genomic data.
+The new cluster is working alongside a second production cluster; both clusters share a common Mellanox FDR InfiniBand network that links the compute nodes to a DDN GRIDScaler SFA12K storage system whose controllers can read block data at 20GB/s.
+This speed is essential for keeping the cluster at maximum utilisation and consistently fed with genomic data.

-WTCHG designed the high-performance cluster and big data storage system in partnership with OCF.
-We also provided the WTCHG team with training on the new system.
+The high-performance cluster and big data storage systems were designed by the WTCHG in partnership with OCF, a leading HPC, data management, big data storage and analytics provider.
+As the integrator, OCF also provided the WTCHG team with training on the new system.